 Even the sweetest, most loving toddler has challenging behaviour sometimes.
-“What did I do wrong?” you may ask yourself as your child throws a temper tantrum because they didn’t get the cereal they wanted for breakfast.
-Don’t worry.
-A tantrum doesn’t mean you did anything wrong.
+Don’t worry, a tantrum doesn’t mean you did anything wrong.
 It just means you have a toddler.

-You won’t be able to avoid challenging behaviour entirely, but there are things you can do to make it happen less often.
+You can’t avoid challenging behaviour entirely, but you can make it happen less often.

-• Distract your toddler when you see that they’re getting to their breaking point.
-Example: “Oh, wow, look at the big dog over there!”
+- Distract your toddler when you see that they’re getting to their breaking point.
+For example: “Oh, wow, look at the big dog over there!”

-It can be hard to stay calm when your toddler is going through a time of temper tantrums, dawdling or whining.
+It can be hard to stay calm when your toddler having a temper tantrum, dawdling or whining.
 It’s important to take care of your own needs during this time.
 Reach out to other parents, vent to your friends and take time for yourself.

-If you feel that you may lose control with your toddler and hurt them, put them in a safe place and call someone for help – your spouse, a friend, your Public Health Nurse, or HealthLink BC at 8-1-1.
+If you feel that you may lose control with your toddler and hurt them, put them in a safe place and call someone for help.
+This can be your spouse, a friend, your Public Health Nurse, or HealthLink BC at 8-1-1.